srl-labs/nornir-srl/README.md

 Optionally, you can specify filters to control the output.
 There are 2 types of filters:

 - inventory filters, specified with the `-i` option, filter on the inventory, e.g. `-i hostname=clab-4l2s-l1`  or `-i role=leaf` based on inventory data
 - field filters, specified with the `-f` option.
-This filters based on the fields shown in the report and a value substring, e.g. `-f state=esta`.
+This filters based on the fields shown in the report and a glob pattern, e.g. `-f state="esta*"`.
 Multiple field filters can be specified by repeated `-f` options
 - report-specific options are options specific to a report, if applicable.
 Currently, the only report that needs extra arguments is 'bgp-rib', i.e. `route_fam=evpn|ipv4|ipv6` and `route_type=1|2|3|4|5`.
 The latter relates to EVPN route-trypes and is optional.
 Defaults to '2' (mac-ip-routes).

 Examples:
 ```
 $ fcli bgp-peers -i role=spine
                                         BGP Peers
                                Inventory:{'role': 'spine'}
                ╷          ╷                 ╷         ╷          ╷         ╷
   Node         │ NetwInst │ 1_Peer          │ 2_Group │ local_as │ peer_as │ state
  ══════════════╪══════════╪═════════════════╪═════════╪══════════╪═════════╪═════════════